Preview: New York Giants at Los Angeles Chargers, December 12, 2021

 - QB Daniel Jones (neck – out)

-- QB Mike Glennon (concussion – questionable)
+- QB Mike Glennon (concussion – probable)

 - WR Kenny Golladay (rib – questionable)